Battery Guide: Hidden Power, Safety & 80% Rule for Maximum Life

 How do lithium-ion batteries work?

-Lithium-ion batteries power your phone and laptop through a redox reaction.
-Lithium ions move from the anode (usually graphite) to the cathode (a lithium compound) through an electrolyte, while electrons flow through the device, creating electricity.
+Lithium-ion batteries power devices through a redox reaction.
+Lithium ions move from the anode (usually graphite) to the cathode (a lithium compound) through an electrolyte, while electrons flow through the device to create electricity.
 Charging reverses this process.
-For more, see Wikipedia: Lithium-ion Battery.

 How to change the battery of a car key?